What Is A BackLit Keyboard?

-A backlit keyboard is simply a keyboard where the keys are illuminated for better visibility in low light environments or for your personal artistic taste.
+Simply put, a backlit keyboard is simply a keyboard where the keys are illuminated for better visibility in low light environments or for your personal artistic taste.

-They are popular with gamers because of their suitability in darker surroundings and for computer users for both their practicality and aesthetic reasons.
+Light up keyboards are popular with gamers because of their suitability in darker surroundings and for computer users for both their practicality and aesthetic reasons.

-We analyzed backlit keyboards to better understand their functionality and style.
+We analyzed these keyboards to better understand their functionality and style.
 We took a look at the hardware side of things when it comes to your computer and tried to discover if a backlit keyboard is for you.

 - The difference between a backlit keyboard and a regular keyboard is that the backlit keyboards are able to be used in darkness because it lights up from behind the keys.